ReidsGuides.com

 Though physically closest to South America, geographically aligned with Antarctica, and geologically part of Africa, the Falklands actually do look fittingly British.
 They could easily be just off the coast of Scotland or Ireland.

-The close-cropped green underbrush and toothy, pale grey rocks are interleaved with a rich peaty soil, which can run as deep as 30 feet and is still used as fuel by some islanders.
+The close-cropped green underbrush and toothy, pale gray rocks are interleaved with a rich peaty soil, which can run as deep as 30 feet and is still used as fuel by some islanders.
 Our bird-watching path forded dozens of water rivulets, pools, and tiny streams, the waters stained the dark, tannic brown of well-steeped tea by the turf.

 This image of being in the northern British Isles is underscored by the presence of huge flocks of sheep, long the mainstay the local economy (the Falklands flag features a gargantuan golden sheep standing nobly atop a sailing ship), though these days, wool trails a distant second to the sale of licenses to the rich fishing waters offshore.